 Children’s Spring Tea

-Make this old tradition your new tradition.
+This is one of our most popular programs so be sure to reserve early.
 Enjoy afternoon tea with young family members and friends.
-Assorted teas from Harney & Sons, scones, breads, crustless sandwiches, and an assortment of homemade desserts served on fine china.
+You’ll be served scones, crustless sandwiches, an assortment of homemade desserts and a selection of teas from Harney & Sons.
 Includes a craft for the children.
-This is our last tea until December.
+This is our only until December.
 Reserve soon as seats fill very quickly!

 $18 Adult, $15 Child